-The company had a medium-low risk profile over the course of 2016, similar to that of 2015, partly due to the existence of corporate risk control and management systems.
+The company had a medium-low risk profile over the course of 2017, similar to that of 2016, partly due to the existence of corporate risk control and management systems.
 This allowed certain risks to be eliminated from the company's inventory, without their having any negative impact.

-Risks that materialised with a negative impact on the company in 2016 related to its heavy exposure to regulatory risk, as certain regulatory developments had a negative impact on the company.
-Similarly, certain operational and technological risks were recorded in respect of incidents with infrastructures and systems for minor sums caused by circumstances inherent in operations and business.
+Risks that materialised with a negative impact on the company in 2017 related to its heavy exposure to regulatory risk, as certain regulatory developments had a negative impact on the company.
+Likewise, certain risks materialised, such as in the case of incidents relating to infrastructure and systems involving small economic amounts, as a result of circumstances arising out of transactions carried out and business operations.